noi-techpark/bdp-core/README.md

 Run `mvn site` to create a HTML page with all details of this project.
 Results can be found under `<project>/target/site/`, entrypoint is as usual `index.html`.

-### I want to update the CONTRIBUTORS.rst file
-Just run `bash CONTRIBUTORS.rst` and check the output inside the file itself.
-Configure any mail or name mappings inside `.mailmap`.
-See `man git shortlog` for further details.

 ### I want to use dc-interface in my Java Maven project
 Include the following snippet in your `pom.xml` file: